RenderKit/ospray/doc/api.md

 The path tracer requires that [materials] are assigned to [geometries], otherwise surfaces are treated as completely black.

-### Model
+### World

-Models are a container of scene data.
-They can hold the different [geometries] and [volumes] as well as references to (and [instances] of) other models.
-A model is associated with a single logical acceleration structure.
-To create an (empty) model call
+Worlds are a container of scene data.
+They can hold the different [geometries] and [volumes] as well as references to (and [instances] of) other worlds.
+A world is associated with a single logical acceleration structure.
+To create an (empty) world call

     OSPWorld ospNewWorld();

-The call returns an `OSPWorld` handle to the created model.
-To add an already created geometry or volume to a model use
+The call returns an `OSPWorld` handle to the created world.
+To add an already created geometry or volume to a world use

     void ospAddGeometry(OSPWorld, OSPGeometry);
     void ospAddVolume(OSPWorld, OSPVolume);

-An existing geometry or volume can be removed from a model with
+An existing geometry or volume can be removed from a world with

     void ospRemoveGeometry(OSPWorld, OSPGeometry);
     void ospRemoveVolume(OSPWorld, OSPVolume);

-Finally, Models can be configured with parameters for making various feature/performance trade-offs:
+Finally, Worlds can be configured with parameters for making various feature/performance trade-offs:

   ------------- ---------------- --------  -------------------------------------